Product

 Sent coordinates – Integration with an External System

 Let's jump ahead to the Sent Coordinates event.
 This event is the first of two steps in integrating with an external system.
 Unlike previous events, it is not triggered by a human but is automatically initiated by the guest’s mobile device.
-Because this interaction occurs outside our system (unless we are also building the GPT Tracker), it functions as a black box.
+Because this interaction occurs outside our system (unless we are also building the GPS Tracker), it functions as a black box.

 Left hotel – Translation